machinebooks/airevtool/README.md

 AIrevtool builds on top of the x64dbg ecosystem.

-Many thanks to the x64dbg team for creating such an outstanding debugger and reverse engineering platform.
-Special thanks to DREG as well.
+Many thanks to DREG and the x64dbg team for creating such an outstanding debugger and reverse engineering platform.

 x64dbg remains its own project and keeps its own licensing and authorship.